- > Are there Mac viruses?

 Is antivirus software necessary for a Mac?

 However, sometimes Apple doesn't respond as quickly as Mac users might hope.
-In that case, there are some free antivirus apps that might give you some peace of mind.
+In that case, there are some free and paid for antivirus apps that might give you some peace of mind.

 Beware that due to the fact that people are so concerned about malware threats on the Mac there have been cases of malware actually disguising itself as an antivirus app, most recently Mac Auto Fixer pop-ups have appeared suggesting that software needs to be installed (at a high price).
 This is similar to another fake antivirus app called MacDefender which has been doing the rounds for some time.

-How to tell if my Mac is infected
+How to tell if a Mac has a virus

 Look out for the following signs that your Mac has been infected with malware: